 - Rheumatoid factor.
-This antibody is commonly found in the blood of adults who have rheumatoid arthritis.
+This antibody is commonly found in the blood of children who have rheumatoid arthritis.

 - Cyclic citrullinated peptide (CCP).
-Like the rheumatoid factor, the CCP is another antibody that may be found in the blood of adults with rheumatoid arthritis.
+Like the rheumatoid factor, the CCP is another antibody that may be found in the blood of children with rheumatoid arthritis.

 In many children with juvenile rheumatoid arthritis, no significant abnormality will be found in these blood tests.

-X-rays may be taken to exclude other conditions, such as:
+X-rays or magnetic resonance imaging (MRI) may be taken to exclude other conditions, such as: